Controlling Allergens: Dust Mites

 1 to 2weeks in hot water (at least 130°F).

 Remove stuffed animals and other things that collect dust, such as wall hangings, knickknacks, and books—especially in the bedroom.

 Dust your home every week with a damp cloth.
 Vacuum once a week.
 Use HEPA (high efficiency particulate air) filters or double-ply bags in the vacuum cleaner.
 Or, use a vacuum designed to lessen allergens.

 If someone else can’t dust and vacuum for you, wearing a filter mask may help.

 Dust mites need moist air to live.
 Use a dehumidifier to reduce air moisture.
 Don’t use humidifiers, or vaporizers.

-Talk with your health care provider about other ways to reduce dust in your home.
-Ask about medications that can help with your allergy symptoms.
+Talk with your healthcare provider about other ways to reduce dust in your home.
+Ask about medicines that can help with your allergy symptoms.